Main Countries Buy Rent

 Frequently Asked Questions

-What taxes and fees when purchasing house in Pula?
+What taxes and fees apply when buying property in Pula?

 Get the advice of a real estate expert in Pula — within 1 hour